Shower Leaking Through Ceiling?

 So a problem with those waste pipes, or their connection to other main waste pipes can leak and, as with many things on this list, they will be under the shower and hidden between the shower or bathroom floor and the ceiling above.

-Something that comes into play here is clogged shower drains, which can affect the problem.
+Something that comes into play here is clogged shower drains or shower drain leaks, which can affect the problem.
 The same can be said for people attempting to remove shower clogs.
-It is not unknown for this to affect or possibly even break the the pipes, which can then leak.
+It is not unknown for this to affect or possibly even break the the pipes, which can then leak and can smell too.

 We have an interesting article that looks at how much water do items use, including showers and other items from around the house.